Mael-667/Liquid-Glass-CSS/README.md

 ## Installation

-Download the latest bundle from the [Release section](#) and add it to your project:
+Download the latest **liquidGlass.js** from the [Release section](https://github.com/Mael-667/Liquid-Glass-CSS/releases/tag/v1) and add it to your project:

 ```html
 <head>